saymrwulf/llm-playground/notes.md

-2014-10-25T00:42:00 - Minor doc updates: linking to article on quantization (llm-playground) 2014-11-01T04:07:00 - Implementing approach from a new paper read last night (llm-playground) 2015-02-05T07:01:00 - Late-night bugfix on financial RL environment (llm-playground)
+2014-10-25T00:42:00 - Minor doc updates: linking to article on quantization (llm-playground) 2014-11-01T04:07:00 - Implementing approach from a new paper read last night (llm-playground) 2015-02-05T07:01:00 - Late-night bugfix on financial RL environment (llm-playground) 2015-02-24T01:16:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (llm-playground)